oceanprotocol/docs/rewards/df-challengedf.md

 If you're looking for a step-by-step guide on what a challenge entails and how to claiming your well-deserved rewards, check out the [Challenge DF  user guide](../user-guides/data-farming/how-to-challengedf.md).
 It will provide you with all the necessary information you need to make the most out of the challenges.

-For a direct link to the Challenge DF README that you'll be using to submit your predictions, [click here](https://github.com/oceanprotocol/predict-eth/blob/main/challenges/challenge-df.md).
+You can find a direct link to the [Challenge DF README](https://github.com/oceanprotocol/predict-eth/blob/main/challenges/challenge-df.md) which you'll be using to submit your predictions.

 ### Good lock and happy coding!